-Britain might seem, on the surface, that is so attractive for American tourist travelers because of the common heritage and language but in reality it’s appeal is much deeper.
-Tourists can see the roman Britain and the medieval Britain, they can wander around seaside towns, bucolic villages or see castles in Windsor and Warwick.
+Britain might seem, on the surface, that is so attractive for American tourist travelers because of the common heritage and language but in reality, it’s appeal is much deeper.
+Tourists can see Roman Britain and medieval Britain, they can wander around seaside towns, bucolic villages or see castles in Windsor and Warwick.
 Without any more words here are some best places in England.

 10) Smoo Cave in Durness, Sutherland (Scottish Highlands)